-This is done is by removing the ceiling drywall and inserting anything from R-13 to R-20 fiberglass insulation in the empty space.
+This is done is by removing the ceiling drywall and inserting anything from R-13 to R-20 fiberglass insulation in the space.
 Invariably, you need to work around obstacles, like electrical wires and recessed lights that extend into the ceiling.
 New ceiling drywall is installed.
-Prior to priming and painting, one option that helps absorb some sound: spraying on ceiling texture, otherwise known as cottage cheese or popcorn ceiling texture.
+Before priming and painting, one option that helps absorb some sound: spraying on the ceiling texture, otherwise known as cottage cheese or popcorn ceiling texture.

 One advantage of this method is unrelated to the noise issue: heating and cooling are better segregated between the rooms, saving energy and money.
 On the downside, it is an incredibly invasive, dirty, and slow way to minimize sound between floors.